alkalain/portfolio-photo/README.md

 # portfolio-photo

 This project is a training project on my way to become a vue.js web dev.
-Also I will use it to make a real photography portfolio because it is one of my other activity.
+Also I will use it to make a real photography portfolio because it is one of my other activity. \n

-So, here is a todo list of what I have to do on the projetct:
+So, here is a todo list of what I have to do on the projetct: \n (precision : \n
-(precision :
-    "-" means have to do
+    "-" means have to do \n
-    "°" means in progress
+    "°" means in progress \n
-    "*" means done
+    "*" means done \n
-)
+) \n

-Home page :
+Home page : \n
-    - Logo/ or Profile photography
+    - Logo/ or Profile photography \n
-    ° a big navigation menu
+    ° a big navigation menu \n

-Navgation bar:
+Navgation bar: \n
-    * routlinks to all the pages
+    * routlinks to all the pages \n
-    - style the nav to have a comon nav bar
+    - style the nav to have a comon nav bar \n
-    - style a home page nav menu
+    - style a home page nav menu \n
-Photo galary :
+Photo galary : \n
-    * setup a fake api to have a test data for presentaition
+    * setup a fake api to have a test data for presentaition \n
-    * save images in a json file
+    * save images in a json file \n
-    * implement the fake api in the galary component
-    ° Make the presentation of each photo with quick description and for what kind uses it cans be usefull
+    * implement the fake api in the galary component \n ° Make the presentation of each photo with quick description and for what kind uses it cans be usefull \n

-About me page:
+About me page: \n
-    - write a pargraph presenting my parcour and who am I
+    - write a pargraph presenting my parcour and who am I \n
-    - Add a photo of me
+    - Add a photo of me \n
-    - Style the page to have the photo on the top and text above cenered
+    - Style the page to have the photo on the top and text above cenered \n
-    - also ad some background style
+    - also ad some background style \n

 About equipement page :
     ° make the smae kind of galary but this time with a dedicated dataset of equipements stuff.

 Style: